Rasbandit/Git-Good-Guide/README.md

 <a name="What-is-a-Branch"></a>
 ## What is a Branch, and why do care?
-A branch is when you make a copy of a project but with the intend to make changes but not alter the original version.
-This will allowing you to make changes to the code with out the risk of breaking the original version.
+A branch is when you make a copy of a project but with the intent to make changes but not alter the original version.
+This will allow you to make changes to the code with out the risk of breaking the original version.

 It also makes it easier for multiple people to work on the same code base and not overwrite or cause conflicts with each other.
 Then when you are ready to merge your code with the original, git can help make sure everyone's code does not conflict.